microsoft/azuredevopslabs/labs/vstsextend/github/readme.md

 ## Summary

-Whether your code lives in **Azure DevOps** or **GitHub** (or both), manage build, test, and deploy in one place.
-Create and manage a Continuous Integration process that connects to GitHub, gets the source files, compiles and deploys the binaries to any environment with Continuous Deployment feature.
+Whether your code lives in **Azure DevOps** or **GitHub** (or both), manage build, test and deploy in one place.
+Create and manage a Continuous Integration process that connects to GitHub, get the source files, compiles and deploys the binaries to any environment with Continuous Deployment feature.